bannersamuelson/Local-Store/README.md

 Title Shop Local

-# Project Overview
+# Description
-I am going to create a website application that sells small business clothing items
+I am going to create a website application that sells small business clothing items.
+You will be able to shop by store / or by clothing item Owners will be able to request item updates
+Simple design to encourage supporting local businesses.

 # Title
 Shop Local